 The conditions presented in Appendix 2 are primarily from the Horse Heaven Wind Farm Final Environmental Impact Statement (Final EIS) Mitigation Measures published October 31, 2023.
 Additional conditions contained in this Appendix were identified through the Council’s review of the adjudication, government-to-government consultation, or public comment and are discussed in Appendix 1; Report to the Governor on Application No. EF-220011.

+On May 23, 2024, Governor Jay Inslee issued a letter to Council Chair Kathleen Drew directing the Council to reconsider certain aspects of the draft Agreement.
+After reconsidering such aspects of the Agreement by reviewing the existing record of the application, on [DATE] the Council resubmitted the draft Agreement to the Governor incorporating amendments the Council deemed appropriate upon reconsideration (Docket No. EF-210011).

 APPENDIX 3